 How Much Does an Exterminator Cost?
 (Average Prices for 20+ Pests)

 One of the most confusing topics any pest control site can cover is that of exterminator costs.
-We’ll be perfectly honest here – we’ve been sitting on this guide for a good two years because we were determined that if we make it, we’re going to make it right.
+We’ll be perfectly honest here – we’d been sitting on this guide for a good two years before initially publishing it in 2002.
+We were determined that if we make it, we’re going to make it right.

 Want to Let the Pros Handle It?